Do you believe that willpower is a finite resource? Once you use some, you have a little bit less?

 Now that you’re relaxed, choose a goal you want to achieve.

 Next, create a brief personal affirmation, telling yourself that you have all the power in the world to manifest your goal.
 Repeat this affirmation to yourself for several minutes

 Immediately after, write down 3 strategies that you can implement today to move closer to your goal.

-It can be easy to get sucked into a pattern of negative thinking, and to discourage yourself.
-To get out of that cycle, you can use this innercise to turn on your motivation circuit instead!
-When you focus on how to achieve your goals instead of why you can’t, you’ll notice that the fear and anxiety start to dissipate.
+It can be easy to get sucked into a pattern of negative thinking and to discourage yourself.
+To get out of that cycle, you can use this Innercise to turn on the motivation part of your brain instead!
+When you focus on how to achieve goals instead of why you can’t, you’ll notice that the fear and the symptoms of anxiety start to dissipate.

 Keep practicing this Innercise anytime you notice yourself slipping into the negative thought patterns.
 You’re stronger and more capable than your brain sometimes leads you to believe.
 To achieve all of the success in the world, sometimes you just need to believe it’s possible.

 We'd love to hear from you!

 Did this work for you?
 What goal do you want to achieve before the end of the year?
 Let us know in the comments below!

 Sign-up for Our Neuroscience Newsletter and Join the Revolution!

 We value your privacy and would never spam you.